ietf-rats-wg/eat/draft-ietf-rats-eat.md

 it is not reported.
 A conservative interpretation might assume the Not Disabled state.
 It could however be that it is reported in a proprietary claim.

+This claim is not extensible so as to provide a common interoperable description of debug status to the relying party.
+If a particular implementation considers this claim to be inadequate, it can define its own proprietary claim.
+It may consider including both this claim as a coarse indication of debug status and its own proprietary claim as a refined indication.

 The higher levels of debug disabling requires that all debug disabling of the levels below it be in effect.
 Since the lowest level requires